 6. Retrieve case laws and law journals online using QR Codes

-But with the help of QR codes, it is easy to access legal information such as landmark cases, case laws, and annotations on online platforms.
+But with the help of judgment QR codes created using the best QR code generator, it is easy to access legal information such as landmark cases, case laws, and annotations on online platforms.

 To make legal research easy, a court can generate a bulk URL QR code that embeds legal information from various legal sources like virtual law libraries.